 These insights will help you in your efforts to be a proactive marketer.
 Even after your business takes away, you need to keep track of competitors who might copy your products or listings.
 One way to do this is by using Semrush’s Listing Alerts for Amazon that lets you monitor your Amazon brand 24/7.

 Be Customer Obsessed

-The most important thing to remember when trying to evaluate whether you can be successful on Amazon is if you can be in alignment with their core values.
+The most important thing to remember when evaluating whether you can be successful on Amazon is your alignment with its core values.
 Amazon has 14 guiding principles.
 These principles are the foundation of many of Amazon’s policies.

+A primary principle is being “customer-obsessed.”
 If you focus on engaging for positive customer experiences, it is easier to abide by and understand many of Amazon’s policies.
-This ranges from shipping promises and return policies, to creating your listings.
+This ranges from shipping promises and returns policies to creating your listings.

 Setting Up Your Account